SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/02_CPP_Course.md

 <mark style="background: #ADCCFFA6;">Auto type deduction</mark>: Auto is a keyword and differ in meaning in C++ over C. Modern C++ overload the meaning of auto in C. (With the C++11 standard)

 In C++, keyword are overloaded in context of language.
 This means a keyword has different meaning depending on which context it used.
-Some of the example of overloaded keywords are auto and using.
+Some of the example of overloaded keywords are "auto" and "using".
 This is because to make easy the compiler work.
 Because each keyword is a token to compiler.
-In the same time this situation makes harder to learn the language.
+In the same time, this situation makes harder to learn the language.

 Auto: means in basic way, the variable type is same as the initialize type.
 For example: <mark style="background: #D2B3FFA6;">auto x = 10;</mark> makes the type of x integer.
 Actually this is not simple as that but we will detailed it later.